NLnetLabs/rpki-deploy/terraform/krill-e2e-test/README.md

 5. Terraform runs the configure Krill script which creates [ROAs](https://rpki.readthedocs.io/en/latest/rpki/securing-bgp.html#route-origin-authorisations) in Krill.

-6. Krill announces the ROAs.
+6. Krill publishes the ROAs.

 7. RPs detect the ROAs via RRDP, validate and serve/output them as [VRPs](https://rpki.readthedocs.io/en/latest/rpki/securing-bgp.html?highlight=vrp#route-announcement-validity).
 In a real deployment these VRPs would be consumed by Routers connected to the RPs.